William Middleton (American football)

-William Middleton (born July 28, 1986) is a former American football cornerback in the National Football League (NFL).
-He was drafted by the Atlanta Falcons in the fifth round of the 2009 NFL Draft.
+William Middleton (born July 28, 1986) is an American former professional football cornerback in the National Football League (NFL).
+He was selected by the Atlanta Falcons in the fifth round of the 2009 NFL draft.
 He played college football at Furman.
 Middleton was also a member of the Tampa Bay Buccaneers, Jacksonville Jaguars and San Diego Chargers.

-Early years
+Early life

 Middleton attended Marist High School where he totaled 148 tackles, 10 interceptions, six pass deflections, two kickoff returns for touchdowns, and two blocked punts.
 He also recorded a school record 103-yard interception return and averaged 27.0 yards on 21 kickoff returns.
 He was named First-team All-county and All-region honors in 2003 after helping his squad to a 14-1 record and state championship.